 Updated: December 2019

 Heading to our neck of the woods?
 Did you know the Tamar Valley region – the home of Holm Oak – is less than an hour’s drive from beautiful Launceston?
-We’d be thrilled to host you at Holm Oak’s cellar door.
-But there’s more to the Tamar Valley and Launceston than just Holm Oak, so here are some of our favourite things to do in the region we live in and love.
+Here are some of our favourite things to do in the region we live in and love.

 Beaconsfield Mine & Heritage Centre for some mining history

 Just a hop, skip and a jump from Holm Oak vineyards is the always interesting Beaconsfield Mine & Heritage Centre, where you can learn about the history of the Beaconsfield Mines, engage with more than 10,000 historical pieces from Beaconsfield and the Tamar Valley, and interact with buttons, tunnels and levers throughout the grounds while searching for gold.
 There’s even a 3D experience to take you into the mine and discover what lies beneath.
 Visit the website →

 Right by the Beaconsfield mine, you’ll find the Miners Gold Brewery, which opened in July 2019.
 Kathy and Brett Victory (an apt name, we think) are brewing some beautiful ales and pairing them with an equally beautiful lunch menu (and eventually dinner, too), based around the wonderful produce of the West Tamar Valley.
 So, once you’ve taken in all the fascinating experiences on offer at the Heritage Centre, drop in for a tasting and settle in for lunch.
 Visit the website →